 Make a fried rice casserole for a quick super easy dinner.
 In a greased casserole dish, mix cooked shredded chicken with leftover fried rice, stir in a generous amount of shredded cheese, and put the casserole into a preheated oven (350°F) for 15-20 minutes until heated through.

+Rice-A-Rama!
 Rice is satisfying, delicious, and economical, too.
 You’ll find it in so many cuisines around the world, in fact, it provides “more than one-fifth of the calories consumed worldwide.”
 (Wikipedia).
 Here’s a few recipes to try:

 - Mexican Rice